Student Handbook

 Happening Hour

 Outside the classroom, opportunities are held during Happening Hour on each Monday from 11:00 a.m. - 12:00 p.m. during the fall and spring semesters.
 Classes are not scheduled in this time frame and students are encouraged to attend.
-The Student Activities Office collaborates with other departments, organizations, and agencies to provide a variety of Happening Hour events such as competitions, talent showcasing, social issues, and cultural experiences.
+The Student Activities Office collaborates with other departments, organizations, and agencies to provide a variety of Happening Hour events such as competitions, talent showcasing, social issues, and community experiences.
 This programming enhances the lives of WKCTC students and helps them develop important relationships and skills needed after graduation.
 Event schedules are found on our website under News and Events.

 Student Clubs & Organizations